Beatriz Hernanz: Career

 As a Cultural and Educational Manager, she held positions in the CNTC, (Spanish National Theater Company) and was Director of Centro de Documentación Teatral/Spanish National Theater Documentation Centre, CDT (Ministry of Education and Culture of Spain) and General Coordinator Management of the 1898 Centennial Commission.
 In more than three decades working in Educational Cooperation with Latin America, developing Academic Leadership in the Endesa Programme of Cultural Heritage Scholarship, with Fundación Endesa and Ministry of Education and Culture of Spain.

 In 2004 she became Executive Director, Grants Program, at Fundación Carolina, (Ministry of Foreign Affairs of Spain) directing several areas : Arts and Humanities, Infrastructures, Engineering and Technologies.
 Actually she is Director of Culture at Instituto Cervantes.

 She was a regular contributor to summer courses at Spanish universities, including UCM and UIMP.
 She was guest Lecturer at Europe and Latin American universities and cultural institutions.
-She is a literary critic at Spanish journals, including Cultural ABC (1992-1998) and El Cultural of El Mundo (1998-2008); actually in Babelia, El Pais.
+She is a literary critic at Spanish journals, including Cultural ABC (1992-1998) and El Cultural of El Mundo (1998-2008); actually in Babelia, El País.

 She has participated as a representative of Spain in educational and cultural forums of the Council of Europe.
 She published articles and essays on Spanish Literature, especially classical and contemporary theater.
 She made Spanish translations of poets such as Montale, E.E.
 Cummings, Wisława Szymborska and Mario Quintana.

 She is a member of the Edition Board of the poetry magazine Revista Áurea and is a member of AIH y ACE.
 As a poet, she published six books and received international poetry awards.
 She appears in anthologies and literary magazines, as well as in internet reviews.